NonaSuomy/PiKVM-V3-DIY-HDMI-Passthrough/README.md

 ### Update Ustreamer In The Future

-Same process but all you need to do is go to rw mode and then go to the /root/code/ustreamer directory
+Same process but all you need to do is go to rw mode and then go to the /root/code/ustreamer directory as follows.

 ```
 $ rw